solarwinds/ace-context/README.md

 * return: the context associated with that callback

-Create a new ace-context on which values can be set or read (or descend from an existing context).
+Create a new ace-context (or descend from an existing context) on which values can be set or read.
 Run the callback and all the functions that are called either directly or indirectly through asynchronous functions and promises within that ace-context.
 The context is passed as an argument to the callback.